 5: The projects we fund are community driven.

 Reusable pads hang from a washing line in Papua New Guinea.
-Oxfam New Zealand’s four-year programme FLOW aims to reach 30,000 girls in 12 rural communities.
+Oxfam Aotearoa’s four-year programme FLOW aims to reach 30,000 girls in 12 rural communities.
 Through simple steps this programme is delivering the support needed for girls to safely manage periods with dignity and to stay in school.
 Photo Belinda Bradley / Oxfam

 Our local partners do the work, so the results are theirs.
 Locally informed and locally driven solutions to poverty are the best solutions – the most sustainable and the most appropriate– because they come from the people who can keep the initiatives going after Oxfam and its funding goes away.